-Theorem 3 shows that there exists a pair of probabilities that can be used to generate arbitrary decimal fractions.
+In Section 1.4, we showed that there exist input probability sets of two elements that can be used to generate arbitrary decimal fractions.
 A stronger question is whether we can further reduce the size of the set down to one, i.e., whether there exists a real number $0 \le p \le 1$ such that any decimal fraction can be generated from p with combinational logic.